Decision problems for linear recurrences involving arbitrary real numbers: The Skolem Problem

 Whenever one of the tests terminates we can effectively compute positive real numbers $\delta$ and $r$ such that the absolute value of the formal dominant part of the exponential polynomial solution is bounded from below by $\delta r^k$.
 It then follows as in the proof of Lemma \ref{Lemma: bounding the rest} that we can compute an index $K \in \N$ such that $|u_k| > 0$ for all $k \geq K$.
-To verify that the given instance is negative it hence suffices to verify that $u_k > 0$ for all $k < K$.
+To verify that the given instance is a ``no''-instance it hence suffices to verify that $u_k > 0$ for all $k < K$.

-It is clear that if this algorithm halts then the given instance is negative.
-Conversely, if the instance is a robust negative instance then it meets one of the two criteria above.
+It is clear that if this algorithm halts then the given instance is a ``no''-instance.
+Conversely, if the instance is a robust ``no''-instance then it meets one of the two criteria above.
 If it meets the fist criterion then the first test will terminate.
 If it meets the second criterion then the second test will terminate. \end{proof}